aditsreekumar/aditsreekumar/README.md

 I'm slowly trying to build public repos by undertaking a lot of projects which I deem are challenging, and it will help me gain valuable skills.

 Fun Facts:
-			- I love a good iced coffee
+1) I love a good iced coffee
-      - Hobbies: gym, going to car meets, camping, and using gemini ai
+2) Hobbies: gym, going to car meets, camping, and using gemini ai
-      - I love to learn the mechanics behind every truck engine
+3) I love to learn the mechanics behind every truck engine
-      - I'm HEAVILY invested in the Apple Ecosystem
+4) My favorite movie is Interstellar